OmarHalima/CodeAlpha_Titanic-Classification/README.md

-# Titanic Classification
+# Titanic Survival Prediction

 ## Project Overview
-This project involves a comprehensive analysis of the Titanic dataset and the development of a machine learning model to predict passenger survival.
-The insights derived from this historical dataset were truly enlightening.
+This project is focused on predicting the survival of passengers on the Titanic using a machine learning model.
+The dataset used is the Titanic dataset, which contains various details about the passengers.
+The project involves data preprocessing, feature engineering, model building, and the development of a simple GUI for user interaction.

 ## Key Aspects of the Project
-1. **Data Exploration**: Conducted an in-depth exploration of the Titanic dataset, gaining valuable insights into its structure and characteristics.
-2. **Feature Engineering**: Created meaningful features that significantly enhanced the performance of the machine learning model.
+1. **Data Preprocessing**:
+   - Handled missing values in the `Age` and `Embarked` columns.
+   - Created new features like `FamilySize`, `IsAlone`, and `HasCabin` to enhance model performance.
+   - Extracted the `Title` from the `Name` column and performed one-hot encoding on categorical variables (`Title`, `Sex`, `Embarked`).
+   - Dropped irrelevant columns such as `Name`, `Ticket`, and `Cabin`.

+2. **Model Building**:
-3. **Model Building**: Implemented a Random Forest Classifier, a powerful machine learning algorithm, to predict passenger survival.
+   - Implemented a Random Forest Classifier to predict the survival of passengers.
-4. **Evaluation Metrics**: Utilized various metrics, including accuracy and confusion matrix, to assess the robustness and reliability of the model.
-5. **Visualization**: Leveraged data visualization tools to effectively communicate the findings and model performance.
+   - The model was trained and evaluated using an 80-20 train-test split.

+3. **Model Evaluation**:
+   - The model's performance was assessed using metrics like accuracy and a classification report.

+4. **Graphical User Interface (GUI)**:
+   - A simple GUI was developed using `tkinter` to allow users to input passenger details and predict survival.

 ## Getting Started
-To get started with this project, you need to have Python installed on your system along with the following libraries:
+To get started with this project, ensure you have Python installed on your system along with the following libraries:
-- pandas
-- numpy
-- sklearn
+- `pandas`
-- matplotlib
+- `scikit-learn`
-- tkinter
+- `tkinter`

+You can run the script directly to use the GUI for making predictions based on user inputs.

 ## Usage
-After cloning the repository, you can run the Jupyter notebook to see the step-by-step process of data exploration, preprocessing, model building, and evaluation.
+1. Clone the repository.
+2. Ensure the Titanic dataset (`Titanic-Dataset.csv`) is in the same directory as the script.
+3. Run the script `Titanic_Model.py` to launch the GUI and start making predictions.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.